-Questions or queries may be directed to the Graduate Coordinator in the Graduate Office (734-764-5401) or histart-ss-grad@umich.edu.
-For more information, in-depth conversation, or when problems arise, the Director of Graduate Studies and members of the Graduate Committee are a resource.
-Policy questions are sometimes referred to the Associate Chair.
-Students are encouraged to meet with the Chief Administrator Jeff Craft (jwcraft@umich.edu) at least once a year to discuss plans for funding and summer research support.
+Coordinator in the Graduate Office (Tappan 50, 734-764-5401).
+For more information or when problems arise, the Director of Graduate Studies and members of the Graduate Committee are a resource.
+Policy questions are sometimes referred to the Chair Executive Committee, or Graduate Committee.
+Students are encouraged to meet with the Chief Administrator Tamika Mohr (Tappan 110, tamikanm@umich.edu) at least once a year to discuss plans for funding and summer research support.